THE BIG PICTURE ON DISTRIBUTION STRATEGY

 1. Going Direct - Customer Experience & Economics

-Direct distribution also gives a company ownership to craft and manage their customer experience and relationship, which drives conversion, loyalty, and is crucial for complex sales, and innovative products and services.
-Apple took the world by storm by going direct with Apple Stores, and Tesla did the same when they rolled out Tesla showrooms in high traffic malls.
+Direct distribution also gives the company ownership to craft and manage their customer experience and relationship, which drives conversion, and loyalty and is crucial for complex sales, and innovative products and services.
+Apple took the world by storm by going direct with Apple Stores, and Tesla did the same when they rolled out Tesla showrooms in high-traffic malls.
 Both Tesla and Apple differentiated themselves from their competition by owning their customer experience and relationship, while also benefiting from compressing their value chain.